Total Reward Statements

 Confidence In Their Employer

-Along with clarity, staff gain greater confidence in you, their employer.
 A Total Rewards Statement shows your people exactly how much they matter to you.
 Remember, their value won’t be only in the form of financial rewards.
+Training, development, and recognition programs are all valuable rewards which help employees envision a successful future at your organisation.

 Feeling Valued

-Pay, Bonus & Car Allowance
+Pay, Bonus, and Car Allowance

+Instead of using a company car scheme, you might offer a car allowance to help employees with maintenance on their own vehicles (unlike an expenses scheme where fuel costs are reimbursed).
 Car allowances are also shown as financial rewards on the Total Reward Statement, as they’re paid alongside salary.

-Share Schemes
+Company Share Schemes

 If you offer your employees shares in your company, this also needs to be included in the Total Reward Statement.
 Any dividends they’ve received in the past year or quarter can be classified as a financial reward.

-Pension Schemes & ISAs
+Pension Schemes and ISAs

 This isn’t a financial reward, as that only refers to benefits that give them a direct sum of money.
 But, their pension will eventually yield a monetary return, so it’s known as a monetary benefit.
+The same also applied to Workplace ISAs.

-Some firms choose to match contributions into their employee’s ISAs which can then be added to their Total Reward Statement as a monetary benefit like their workplace pension contributions.
+Some firms choose to match contributions into their employee’s ISAs which can then be added to their Total Reward Statement as a monetary benefit like their Workplace Pension contributions.

 Group Risk Benefits